First-Time Mom

 Becoming a mother for the first time was nothing short of life-changing—an experience that reshaped my priorities and sense of self.
 Becoming a mom again, 13 years later, was equally transformative, though in a different way.
 This time, I embraced the role with a calmness that only experience could bring.
 I leaned into the rhythms of motherhood with patience and quiet confidence, and what once felt isolating no longer did.

-In 2020, a year weighed down by heartbreak, loss, personal turmoil, and a global pandemic, extended breastfeeding became a way for me to pause and ground myself in the present.
+In 2020, a year weighed down by heartbreak, loss, personal turmoil, and a global pandemic, breastfeeding became a way for me to pause and ground myself in the present.
 It offered me a sense of control in a world that seemed to be spiraling out of control.
-In many ways, breastfeeding became my quiet act of resilience, a subtle defiance against the overwhelming chaos that surrounded me.
+In many ways, breastfeeding became a quiet act of resilience, a subtle defiance against the overwhelming chaos that surrounded me.
 For my daughter, it was a sanctuary—her safe space amidst the storm.

 Lactation Training